rpellerin/rpellerin.github.io/content/how-to-welcome-an-intern.md

 I was introduced to key people soon enough (co-workers mostly) so that on the first day of my internship I already felt comfortable.
 Likewise, I got to see my workplace before the beginning of my internship.

-Finally, I reiceved help and support regarding paperwork and all the stuff I had to do (getting a Social Security Number for instance).
+Finally, I received help and support regarding paperwork and all the stuff I had to do (getting a Social Security Number for instance).

 That's it.
 Of course I am grateful to my boss and would like to thank him.
 Hopefully, I'll do as well as he did, should I get the chance some day.